Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

 ## Insight into model data

 First and foremost, _model_ is not identical to _data_, it's a vital but optional part.
-A model may render pure functionality (e.g. input and output of hash calculation).
+A model may render clean functionality (e.g. input and output of hash calculation).

 Model data can be a homogeneous monolith of primitive data types, as well as distributed and heterogeneous high-level abstraction.\
 Serving not only business or other primary data but may present collateral settings, statistics, roaming, or temporary storage.